moonlight-mod/moonlight-mod.github.io/src/content/docs/ext-dev/webpack.md

 - `match` is used to find the piece of code we want to patch inside of the target Webpack module.
 The area of code that is matched is replaced with the `replacement`.
 - `replacement` is the code that replaces the matched code.

-`find` and `match` can both be regular expressions, and `replacement` can either be a string or a function that returns a string.
+`find` and `match` can both be regular expressions. `find` can also be the name of a [mapped module](/ext-dev/mappings). `replacement` can either be a string or a function that returns a string.
 When `replacement` is a function, the first argument will be the matched string, and the subsequent arguments will be the matched groups (if any).

+If you have multiple patches targeting the same module, `replace` can be an array.
+By default, it will try to apply all patches in the array.
+If you want to only apply the patches if every patch succeeds, set `hardFail` to true.

 You can also set the `type` field in `replace` to `PatchReplaceType.Module`, in which case the `replacement` will be used as the entire module's code.
 This completely overrides it, breaking other extensions that patch the same module, so use it wisely.

 When `match` is a regex and `replacement` is a function, it will be passed the groups matched in the regex.
 This is useful for capturing and reusing the minified variable names.
+You can use `\i` as a shorthand to match minified variable names.

 Inside of patches, you have access to `module`, `exports`, and `require`.
 You can use the Webpack require function to load [your own Webpack modules](#webpack-module-insertion).